FSD Logo - White

 Context

-Since then, such obsolete POPs, notably Dichlorodiphenyltrichloroethane, commonly known as DDT, have started to infiltrate the environment and the food chain.
+Since then, such obsolete POPs, notably dichlorodiphenyltrichloroethane, commonly known as DDT, have started to infiltrate the environment and the food chain.
 Long-term exposure to such organic persistent pollutants has been linked to a series of negative impacts on health, from effects on the nervous, immune, reproductive and endocrine systems to various types of birth defects and cancers.

 While the Tajik government is aware of the risks of such substances on health, the environment and the economy, it lacks the legal, financial and institutional resources to solve the problem.